Christmas Eve (2015 film)

 Christmas Eve is a 2015 American Christmas comedy film, directed by Mitch Davis, written by Davis and Tyler McKellar, and produced by Davis and Larry King.
-The film features a large ensemble cast led by Patrick Stewart, James Roday, Julianna Guill, Jon Heder, Cheryl Hines, and Gary Cole.
+The film features a large ensemble cast led by Patrick Stewart, James Roday Rodriguez, Julianna Guill, Jon Heder, Cheryl Hines, and Gary Cole.

 Set in New York City, the film tells the stories of various characters as they become trapped in six different elevators on the titular evening.
+Released by Amplify and GoDigital on December 4, 2015, the film received universally negative reviews from critics and was a box-office bomb, grossing just $91,302 worldwide.